-Name of the Program: Master of Commerce (M.Com) Name of the Course: FINANCIAL ECONOMETRICS Course Credits ourse Credits No. of Hours per Week Total No. of Teaching H 3 Credits 3 Hrs 45 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: FINANCIAL ECONOMETRICS Course Code :ELF06 Course Code :ELF06 Course Credits No. of Hours per Week Total No. of Teaching Hours Total No. of Teaching Hours 3 Credits 3 Hrs 45 Hrs 45 Hrs

-- ❖ To provide basic econometric concepts and techniques - To cover estimation and diagnostic testing of simple and multiple regression models. - ❖ To apply econometric concepts in Accounting and Finance
+- To provide basic econometric concepts and techniques - To cover estimation and diagnostic testing of simple and multiple regression models. - To apply econometric concepts in Accounting and Finance